manujose94/coionky/README.md

 - Some text misplace QHD
 - Network data and information
+- Auto-Selection of the type of connection used (Wifi or Ethernet)
 - Cpu temperatures
 - Bar temperatures
 - Localization of Storage information